Who did Russia pay? MEPs urge spies to give names

 "We will not publish further details for now," BIS, the Czech domestic intelligence agency, told EUobserver.

-A contact from another EU country's intelligence service, which is also taking part in the counter-intelligence probe, said: "The intelligence services in the Czech Republic and Poland have communicated about this in public ... other services involved prefer not to communicate on this topic".
+A contact from another EU country's spy service, which is also taking part in the counterintelligence probe, said: "The intelligence services in the Czech Republic and Poland have communicated about this in public ... other services involved prefer not to communicate on this topic".

-Hayer and Loiseau's calls to name names were echoed by centre-right, centre-left, and green MEPs from around the EU on Thursday.
+Hayer and Loiseau's calls to name names were echoed by centre-right, centre-left, and green MEPs from around Europe on Wednesday.

-But suspicion has centred round far-right EU deputies who gave interviews to Voice of Europe, some of whom were present at the debate.
+And suspicion has centred round far-right EU deputies who gave interviews to Voice of Europe, some of whom were present at the debate.

 "[Russian president Vladimir] Putin has found links at the heart of our institution, starting with far-right deputies and national leaders, who call themselves nationalists, pretend to defend their countries, but in reality work for a hostile foreign tyranny," said French socialist Raphaël Glucksmann.